 - Philosophy courses emphasize reading and writing, which bolsters both the verbal and writing sections.
-Moreover, the writing section focuses on analyzing arguments, which is the exact kind of writing that philosophy courses teach.
+Moreover, the writing section of the GRE focuses on analyzing arguments, which is the exact kind of writing that philosophy courses teach.
 Finally, the quantitative section focuses on math that is best solved through logic, another skill developed in philosophy courses.

 More and more fields are coming out in favor of a philosophical education due to the skills it develops in students.